 The Company issued 2,920,732 of performance and market-based stock options during 2020.
 During the quarter ended March 31, 2021, the Company modified the vesting schedule of 529,119 of these performance and market based stock options such that vesting at 1/48th per month would commence upon signing of the Business Combination.
 The Company entered into the Merger Agreement on February 16, 2021 resulting in the commencement of expense recognition related to these 529,119 options during the quarter ended March 31, 2021.
 During the three months ended March 31, 2021, stock compensation expense related to these performance and market based stock options was \$2.9 million.
 For the remaining 2,391,613 performance and market-based stock options, expense commenced on the close date of the Merger, June 25, 2021, as that is the date when the performance condition was achieved.

-RSU award and performance-based stock award activity for the three months ended March 31, 2022 was as follows:
+The following table summarizes the RSU award and performance-based stock award activity for the six months ended June 30, 2022: